Importing orders in PitneyShip or PitneyShip Pro

-You can import a spreadsheet of orders as a CSV file.
+You can import a spreadsheet of orders into Ship Orders as a CSV file.
 You can either download a template to use, or use your own format and map your data after import.

-You can import a spreadsheet of orders as a CSV file.
+You can import a spreadsheet of orders into Ship Orders as a CSV or XLSX file.
 You can either download a template to use, or use your own format and map your data after import.

 The features and options you see may vary depending upon your role and subscription.
 If you have any questions regarding your permissions, please contact your administrator.